allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   [
     *Mix Well*: \
     - Stir the mixture thoroughly until combined (no more large chunks).
 We recommend using a fork.
+    - *Sediment is normal:* For some high-fiber foods, you might see powder settle at the bottom of the mixture if you let it rest.
+This is safe to consume.
   ],
   [
     *Measure out the Daily Amount*: \